thepolicylab/MultilingualRepoOutline/README.md

 ## Tests

 Several tests have been written in the `tests` folder.
 They may be run with `poetry run py.test`.

+## Some Notes

+This repository outline has been tested mostly on Mac OS with Intel processors as well as on some Windows machines of expert software engineers.
+There are known issues with using `poetry` to install the GIS stack for Python on Mac M1 processors at this time.
+If you'd like to help fix this issue, get in touch and perhaps we can collaborate to solve the problem.

 ## License